 Vadodara is one of the most connected cities in India.
 Let’s discuss the transport in the order from fastest to slowest.

 Vadodara airport is a well-served airport.
 The cities that have most connections to Vadodara are Mumbai and New Delhi.
 If you are unable to find a plane to Vadodara for your preferred timings, then look no further than Ahmedabad airport, which is less than 150 km away.

 Vadodara is an important railway junction in Western Railway.
 Trains plying between Mumbai, New Delhi, Ahmedabad and Rajkot have to pass through Vadodara.
-Not only are there hundreds of trains to reach Vadodara, there are no less than 20 luxury super-fast trains.
-Scores of Rajdhanis, Shatabdis , Durontos and Hamsafars make a long 10-minute halt at Vadodara.
-Apart from trains from/to Mumbai, New Delhi and Ahmedabad, other trains that start from Kerala, coastal Karnataka or Goa and are bound for Gujarat, Rajasthan, Chandigarh, Haryana, Punjab and Jammu-Kashmir, and vice-versa, also ply through Vadodara.
+Not only are there hundreds of trains to reach Vadodara, but there are also no less than 20 luxury super-fast trains.
+Scores of Rajdhanis, Shatabdis, Durontos and Hamsafars make a long 10-minute halt at Vadodara.
+Apart from trains from/to Mumbai, New Delhi and Ahmedabad, other trains that start from Kerala, coastal Karnataka or Goa and are bound for Gujarat, Rajasthan, Chandigarh, Haryana, Punjab and Jammu-Kashmir also ply through Vadodara.
 These trains need a 20-minute halt here for a locomotive change between electric and diesel.

 There are several overnight buses, both state and private, between Vadodara and Mumbai / Pune / Nashik in Maharashtra, Ratlam / Bhopal / Indore in Madhya Pradesh, Udaipur / Kota / Ajmer in Rajasthan.
 There are several shuttle super-fast buses that run the 110 km between Vadodara and Ahmedabad on the National Highway 8.